kvasudeva24/TradingEngine/README.md

 Furthermore, for our ID's we would have our Orderbook keep track of it.
 This is because we would want our orders to live dynamically on the heap becuase too many orders could cause overflow
 Thus, we need pointers to keep track of the memory where the order actually lives

+The complexity here is because we need some class Order but all of its internals should be hidden to everyone but an orderbook, and the orderbook should be the only one making orders, we mark most methods as private make the orderbook a friend

 See Order.hpp for design and Order.cpp for implementation

+To compile run this in the terminal

+clang++ -std=c++23 -Wall -Wextra -Werror -I includes src/Order.cpp src/OrderBook.cpp src/main.cpp -o test
+./test